DayCodesGood/Profolio-Halloween/README.md

 # Profolio-Halloween
-I follwed a tutorial however I added on to what they did
+I followed a tutorial however I added on to what they did